AngKhaiPin/Assignment-Cpp/PART1.md

 4. Display the column number(up till 9)
 5. Constructed Alien and Zombie attributes using class
 6. Constructed Multiple Zombie attributes and store these values in vectors
-7. Added 'help' command and its content
+7. Added 'help' command and its contents

 ### 2. LESTER LIEW JUN MIN